 Conform to Any Industry Practice Regarding Restrictive Covenants

 This is another area where experienced employment counsel can assist you.
 Counsel will be able to compare your company’s restrictive covenants to those in use by others in the industry and provide guidance on whether yours deviate too much from standard practice.
-If your restrictive covenants are too much outside of the business custom for the industry and the occupation in question, you run the risk that your restrictive covenants will be found unreasonable and unenforceable by a court.
+If your restrictive covenants are too much outside the business custom for the industry and the occupation in question, you run the risk that your restrictive covenants will be found unreasonable and unenforceable by a court.
 However, if your company can provide a legitimate business reason for the unusual restriction, a court may be willing to enforce it, although the outcome cannot be predicted with any degree of certainty.

 Weigh Your Financial Objectives